 Despite the American voices, Kubo and the Two Strings still prove to be a captivating tale thanks to its technical feats.
 However, these elements leave little for the core of the movie.

 The story is a typical quest with a convoluted back story and a passive lead character.
-Audiences who are expecting an action filled movie will end up seeing a dull picture, as the plot is more focused on delving into its mature themes.
+There is little action adventure here and not enough fight scenes, as the movie focuses more on the melodrama that comes with its mature themes.

 Nonetheless, Kubo and the Two Strings still prove to be a highly enjoyable animated film for the whole family that has heart-tugging compelling moments without being manipulative.The movie does not shy away from telling hard truths – the dissolution of families and the loss of a parent.
-This isn’t to say that the movie offers no hope in the end.
+The ending is bittersweet and hopeful.

 My Rating: 8/10